Susan Reed, Managing Attorney

 Sarah Schoettle, Staff Attorney

 Sarah is the Washtenaw County Staff Attorney.
 She is a graduate of the University of Notre Dame and Harvard Law School.
 At HLS, she was active in the Harvard Immigration Project.
 Prior to joining MIRC, she worked as a Ford Fellow and staff attorney at the Mexican American Legal Defense and Educational Fund.

-Camila Trefftz is the Administrative Assistant at our Kalamazoo office, working specifically with unaccompanied children who are in removal proceedings.
+Camila Trefftz is the Unaccompanied Children Program Coordinator in our Kalamazoo office, working specifically with unaccompanied children who are in removal proceedings.
 Camila recently graduated from Kalamazoo College with a degree in psychology and a minor in political science.
 Throughout her undergraduate degree, she worked as a research assistant on projects studying psychology and music, the adverse effects of foreclosure on mental health, political genocide in Colombia, and transitional justice.
 She is passionate about the intersection between public policy and human development, particularly focusing on how the effects of adverse childhood experiences can be mitigated.
 When Camila was six years old, her family emigrated from Colombia.
 Camila speaks Spanish and German.

 Hannah Lehker, Administrative and Legal Assistant